Back to Faculty Directory

 At UT Austin, Dr. Shi has been a primary instructor for two undergraduate core courses, Heat Transfer and Experimental Heat Transfer, and two graduate courses, Radiation Heat Transfer and Nanoscale Energy Transport and Conversion.
 He has taught a large number of students enrolled in these courses.

-Among Dr. Shi’s synergetic activities, he has co-organized a National Science Foundation (NSF) sponsored workshop on Nanotechnologies for Solar and Thermal Energy Conversion and Storage, the Seventh US-Japan Joint Seminar on Nanoscale Transport Phenomena, and the Third Energy Nanotechnology International Conference of American Society of Mechanical Engineers (ASME).
+Prof. Shi has organized a National Science Foundation (NSF) workshop on Emerging Opportunities at the Intersection of Quantum and Thermal Sciences, another NSF-sponsored workshop on Nanotechnologies for Solar and Thermal Energy Conversion and Storage, and the Third Energy Nanotechnology International Conference of American Society of Mechanical Engineers (ASME).
 He has also chaired a number of symposiums and sessions for Materials Research Society (MRS), American Physical Society (APS), and ASME conferences.
-He has served as the Editor-in-Chief of Nanoscale and Microscale Thermophysical Engineering since 2013.
+He served as the Editor-in-Chief of Nanoscale and Microscale Thermophysical Engineering between 2013 and 2021.

-Dr. Shi’s research achievements and professional services have been recognized by the Heat Transfer Memorial Award in Science from ASME, the Invitation Fellowship for Research in Japan from Japan Society for the Promotion of Science (JSPS), the O’Donnell Award in Engineering from the Academy of Medicine, Engineering, and Science of Texas, the ASME Transaction Journal of Heat Transfer Outstanding Reviewer Award, the Young Investigator Award from the Office of Naval Research, and the Faculty Early Career Development (CAREER) Award from the National Science Foundation.
+Dr. Shi’s research achievements and professional services have been recognized by the Heat Transfer Memorial Award in Science from ASME, the Invitation Fellowship for Research in Japan from Japan Society for the Promotion of Science (JSPS), the O’Donnell Award in Engineering from the Academy of Medicine, Engineering, and Science of Texas, and the Young Investigator Awards from NSF and the Office of Naval Research.
 He is an elected fellow of ASME and APS as well as an active member of the UT Austin Badminton Club.

 Selected Publications